Ph.D., University of Wisconsin-Milwaukee, 1988

 Professional and Personal:

 Since 1988 I have taught the journalism sequence, supervised writing internships, and served as faculty advisor to the campus newspaper.
 I write everything — poetry, fiction, journalism, reviews, literary criticism, and creative non-fiction — and I encourage my students to do the same.
 In previous lives I was a feature writer for a short-lived Milwaukee newspaper, director of the Hemingway Days Writers’ Workshop & Conference in Key West, editor-publisher of the award-winning arts journal Clockwatch Review, and a member of the literature panel of the Illinois Arts Council.
 Now I write movie reviews and I’m a member of the Online Film Critics Society.
 I also remain active in Hemingway and Updike scholarship, and was elected president of The John Updike Society, which organized in May 2009 at the American Literature Association conference in Boston.
+Recently I was named Contemporary American Literature series editor for Rowman & Littlefield Publishers.
 Among my numerous interests are reading, writing, movies, classic TV shows, antiques, art, gardening, home improvement, Ping-Pong, billiards, travel, cooking, wines, fishing, Chicago sports teams and spending time with family.